-The faculty offers general degree programmes of three academic year duration and special degree and extended degree programmes of four academic year duration.
+The faculty offers General Degree programmes of three academic year duration and Honours Degree and extended Degree programmes of four academic year duration.
 The academic programme is based on semester system.
 Generally, a semester consists of 15 weeks of academic activities.

-2.2 MEDIUM OF INSTRUCTION
+2.2.
+MEDIUM OF INSTRUCTION